TryGhost/Ghost/CONTRIBUTING.md

 **Pre-requisites:**

 * node > 0.10 and < 0.11.4
-* ruby and the gems 'sass' and 'bourbon'
+* ruby and the gems 'sass' and 'bourbon' - you can use `bundle install` to install the gems
 * for running functional tests: phantomjs 1.9.* and casperjs 1.1.* ([instructions](https://github.com/TryGhost/Ghost/wiki/Functional-testing-with-PhantomJS-and-CasperJS))
 * for building docs: python and pygments

 ### Installation / Setup Instructions

+1. Check you have the pre-requisites listed above!
 1. Clone the git repo
-2. cd into the project folder
+1. cd into the project folder
-3. Run `git submodule update --init`
+1. Run `git submodule update --init`
-4. Run `npm install -g grunt-cli`
+1. Run `npm install -g grunt-cli`
-5. Run `npm install`.
+1. Run `npm install`.
 	* If the install fails with errors to do with "node-gyp rebuild" or "SQLite3", follow the SQLite3 install instructions below this list
     * Usually if you're within vagrant, and have installed the guest plugins and updated that, this will not happen
-6. Run `grunt init` from the root - this generates the Bourbon directory, compiles SASS and compiles Handlebars templates
+1. Run `grunt init` from the root - this generates the Bourbon directory, compiles SASS and compiles Handlebars templates
-7. Run `npm start` from the root to start the server.
+1. Run `npm start` from the root to start the server.

+If something goes wrong, please see the [troubleshooting tips](https://github.com/TryGhost/Ghost/blob/master/CONTRIBUTING.md#troubleshooting--faq) below.

 Front-end can be located at <http://localhost:2368>, Admin is at <http://localhost:2368/ghost/>.